 Non-Medical Assistance at Home

-Griswold Special Care can provide you with non-medical assistance at home, such as someone to help with cleaning, cooking, bathing, dressing, or toileting.
-Griswold is an excellent firm that has given our members prompt and outstanding support.
-Griswold provides two types of home health service:
+Griswold Special Care and Visiting Angels both provide non-medical assistance at home, for example someone to help with cleaning, cooking, bathing, dressing, or toileting.
+Both providers have excellent reputations and have given members prompt and outstanding support.
+They provide two types of home health service:

 • Homemaker /Companions.
 These workers can come to your home for varying amounts of time, depending on the need, and can even provide 24-hour per day live-in help.
 Homemaker-companions can make meals, make beds, clean up the house, or accompany you, but they cannot provide services that require major physical contact with you.